TuralSuleymani/the-real-DDD-CQRS-CleanArchitecture/README.md

    ```
 ---

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`feature/your-feature`).
-3. Commit your changes.
-4. Push the branch.
-5. Open a pull request.

----

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 🎥 Watch and Learn

 To better understand Domain-Driven Design (DDD), Clean Architecture, and the concepts mentioned in this repository, check out these related videos from my YouTube channel: